CQCL/tket/pytket/docs/examples.rst

 Here you can find notebooks showing features and example usage of pytket.

 Below are some links which allow pytket example notebooks to be viewed though `nbviewer <https://nbviewer.org/>`_.
-The notebook examples repository can also be found on `github <https://github.com/CQCL/pytket/tree/main/examples>`_ or viewed in nb viewer by clicking `here <https://nbviewer.org/github/CQCL/pytket/tree/main/examples/>`_ .
+The notebook examples repository can also be found on `github <https://github.com/CQCL/pytket/tree/main/examples>`_ or viewed in nbviewer by clicking `here <https://nbviewer.org/github/CQCL/pytket/tree/main/examples/>`_ .
 You can also run all the examples below, and try out all pytket code (including extensions) in your browser using `Binder <https://mybinder.org/v2/gh/CQCL/pytket/main?filepath=examples>`_ .

 .. note::